Dconesoko/Realtime_Crypto_Monitoring/README.md

-# CRYPTO MONITOR
+# Description

-#### This project provides the details for implementing a near-realtime data pipeline for ingesting and reporting data from [Coinbase](https://docs.coincap.io/)
+This project provides an implementation of a near-real-time dashboard that provides a snapshot of the current pricing<br> and market activities of some selected cryptocurrencies from [Coinbase's](https://docs.coincap.io/) API.
+The payload from the source API is written "as-is" to Postgres hosted in a Kubernetes Cluster.
+A scheduled pipeline is used to ingest and transform the raw data and write them to a sink in Bigquery.

-## OBJECTIVES
+## Objectives
-- 📈💰🕒 Provide a near real-time market report of the crypto market movement
+- Provide a near real-time market report of the crypto market movement

-- 📝 Describe and document the implementation of the solution
+- Document and present the implementation

+## Requirements
+- Provisioned a Kubernetes cluster
+-

 ## ARCHITECTURE